parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 > Always check your email and important group chats.

 > Don't do anything in sessions.
 Just listen.
 Writing a document for sessions is helpful.

+#### Where do tasks come from ?

+Based on my knowledge there are two sources of tasks:
+- Business (product): When the business wants to increase the income so it tells product team to design new features.
+- Technical bugs: When there is a logical bug on the production or when the load on a service increases and needs new actions to be scaled.

+About the technical source, you should be engaged with a problem from the beginning, try to give ideas on it.
+Try to suggest tasks to undertake.

+Do not start reading about a task when it is assigned to you.
+Start sooner.

 ### Good communication